Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 We emphasize a basic consequence of these considerations that often is not fully appreciated: In the asymptotic limit, the exponent $\beta_\infty$ is a property of the molecule alone.
-It does not reflect any aspects of the molecular junction other than the location of the Fermi-level.\footnote{ To further illustrate this point, we resort to a well known tight-binding model that exhibits a band-gap and allows for explicit analytical solutions, the Su-Schrieffer-Heeger model \cite{Heeger1988}.
-The model has been designed to describe polyethylene.
-In essence, the band-gap opens up because the hopping-matrix elements take alternating values $t_{1,2}$.
-Recently, it has been shown for this model,

-\cite{Gunasekaran2018}, supplementary material.
-As is readily seen, the expression does not involve parameters other than the crystalline descriptors $t_1,t_2$. }
+It does not reflect any aspects of the molecular junction other than the location of the Fermi-level. { In particular, $\beta_\infty$ does not depend on the choice of the anchor groups.}\footnote{ \textcite{Stuyver2017a} consider the possibility that the anchor-groups affect $\beta_\infty$ by shifting the Fermi-energy $\Fermi$.
+We would like to point out here that a single molecule attached to metallic substrates cannot modify $\Fermi$.
+Such an effect can take place only in the presence of a finite concentration of molecules, as they occur in self-assembled monolayers.
+In this case the surface-dipole of the substrate - and hence $\Fermi$ - can indeed be modified by an amount that scales with the concentration of molecules per surface area. {\it Ab-initio} calculations can illustrate this effect \cite{Obersteiner2017}. }

 With an eye on experiments we note that our discussion focuses on phase-coherent transport.
-If the wire length increases beyond the phase-coherence length, $N_\text{coh}$, the exponential decay of the conductance will give way to a weaker decay which reflects an incoherent and strongly temperature dependent dynamics, see below Sect.~\ref{ss.incoherent}.
+If the wire length increases beyond the phase-coherence length, $N_\text{coh}$, the exponential decay of the conductance will give way to a weaker decay which reflects an incoherent and strongly temperature dependent dynamics, see Section~\ref{ss.incoherent}.